shmulikor/automated_reasoning/README.md

 SAT_examples
 UNSAT_examples

-To run a specific solver, run py SMTSolver.py [theory], where theory is one of {"boolean", "uf", "lp"}
+To run a specific solver, run python SMTSolver.py [theory], where theory is one of {"boolean", "uf", "lp"}
 each of these options runs tests over hardcoded formulas or using the cnf files from the directories.

+NOTE: might need to update numpy module in order to compile and run the program.
+This can be done using "pip install -U numpy"

 Test functions and hardcoded formulas are written in the SMTSolver.py file.